CMPS-6100/lab-06-template/lab-06.md

 ## Queue (4 pts)

-In the next session, you will implement a version of breadth first search.
+In the next section, you will implement a version of breadth first search.
 As you may recall BFS uses a Queue to determine the order in which to traverse the Graph.
 In our notes, we used python's built in `deque`.
 In this lab, you will implement your own Queue.

 You will again use your `LinkedList` as the foundation of your `Queue`.
 Copy your linked list implementations from Lab-06 over into lab-07's `linked_list.py`.